How to Send Money Overseas from a New Zealand Bank Account

 - For security, your first international payment from your New Zealand bank account may need to be made at a bank branch or made in writing – make sure to check with your bank before you leave New Zealand.
 (In fact, we recommend that you transfer your money overseas and close your NZ bank account before leaving New Zealand.
 For more information, check out How to Close Your Bank Account in New Zealand).

 - Banks vary on how fast they provide this service.
-While some take 2-6 days, other can take up to two weeks.
+While some take 2-6 days, others can take up to two weeks.
 Some banks charge an extra fee for an express service.

 Sending money overseas Using a foreign exchange broker